Panoramas and landscapes go together like gin and tonic, and make a potent combination.

-Your normal DSLR and a standard zoom are fine.
-Most of mine are shot at a standard or short telephoto focal length, so 30-50mm on an APS-C sized sensor and 50-75mm on a full-frame camera.
+Your normal DSLR and a standard zoom are fine (30-50mm on an APS-C sized sensor and 50-75mm on a full-frame camera.)

 It is also important that focus is not adjusted during the panorama so take care not to touch the focus barrel once you have focused.

-Personally, I shoot upright format and start from the left, allowing a one-third frame approximately overlap between each frame.
-I usually do between six to eight frames and the camera's buffer is quick enough not to have me hanging around as images are written to card.
+Try shooting in an upright format and start from the left, allowing a one-third frame approximate overlap between each frame.
+Capturing between six to eight frames should be fine.

 Shooting horizontal format is fine too but it is good to have some area spare to crop into should it be necessary.
-Shooting upright gives less of a letter-box effect.
+Shooting upright gives less of a letter-box effect, too.

 There are various stitching softwares available.
-Try Panorama factory v5.
-It is quick and very effective or you can always use Photoshop.
+Try Panorama Factory - it is quick and very effective or you can always use Photoshop.

 For panoramas where there are elements much closer to the camera you need a purpose-built tripod head.

 There are various models of panoramic head available at a variety of prices and enable single row panoramas and some multi-row.
 Manfrotto's panoramic heads are solid and well engineered.
 Take a look at the Manfrotto website

 if you're considering purchasing one.
 The key thing is that the instructions of the head are followed to find the no-parallax point of the lens, usually called the nodal point.